stride3d/stride-docs/en/manual/files-and-folders/project-packages/create-a-package.md

 ### [Game Studio](#tab/game-studio)

-To create a new package, in the **Solution explorer** panel right click on your solution and select **New project...**
+To create a new platform package, in the **Solution explorer** panel right click on your solution and select **New project...**

 ![](media/game-studio-new-package.webp)

 You can select from one of two templates:
-* **New game** - creates a new game package along additional platform packages for selected targets.
+* **New game** - creates a new project package for a new game, along with additional platform packages for selected targets.
-* **Code library** - a standard empty package that is meant to be used by other packages for code and assets.
+* **Code library** - a standard empty project package that is meant to be used by other packages for code and assets.

 ### [Visual Studio](#tab/visual-studio)

-You can create a new package in the **Solution Explorer** panel by right clicking on the solution and selecting **Add > New Project...**
+You can create a new platform package in the **Solution Explorer** panel by right clicking on the solution and selecting **Add > New Project...**

 ![](media/visual-studio-new-package.webp)